A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 The goal here is to get a rough estimate of your net worth.
 A good rule of thumb is to have enough umbrella coverage to protect all of these hard-earned assets.
 You might be surprised by how quickly it all adds up.
 This isn’t about being intimidated by the number; it’s about understanding exactly what you need to protect your financial future.

-Step 2: Assess Your Lifestyle Risks
+Step 2: Evaluate Your Personal Risks

 Next, think about your daily life and activities.
 Certain things can increase your risk of being involved in a lawsuit, even if you’re incredibly careful.
 Do you have a swimming pool, a trampoline, or even a friendly dog that might accidentally nip someone?
 Do you have a newly licensed teenage driver in the house?
 Do you enjoy hosting parties, coaching a local sports team, or serving on a non-profit board?